a-outs/GunrockJS/README.md

 ## General Features

-To get started, try running `/gunrock` in any discord server with the bot!
+To get started, try running `/gunrock` in any Discord server with the bot!

 Use the commands `/course` and `/crn` to get data on any UC Davis course!